Designer | H G May |

 - Stainless steel pulpit

-- Sliding hatch
+- Sliding hatch in doghouse

-- 2 x Seats: one each side with stowage lockers outboard
+- 2 x Seats; one each side with stowage lockers outboard

 - Battery lockers under seats